Sakif04/Quiz_App/README.md

 - Used React-redux and redux toolkit to manage state
 - Fetched API from [Open Trivia Database](https://opentdb.com/)     ![](https://opentdb.com/images/logo-banner.png)
 - Used React-Router for routing to different pages with different questions
+- Used react-chartjs-2 for showing a visualization of the result of Quiz

 <h3 align="center">Best-README-Template</h3>